maadhuvijay/MadhaviNithianandam.github.io/index.md

-# Selected projects in Data Science, Machine Learning, Deep Learning and Transformers
+# Featured AI Engineering Projects

-## ConvoBridge – An AI-Powered Conversation Practice Platform for Autistic youth
+## ConvoBridge – A Multi-Agent Conversation Practice Platform for Autistic youth
 ConvoBridge is designed to help individuals with autism learn and navigate conversations at their pace, in their way.
 Under the hood, ConvoBridge runs a **multi-agent architecture** built with Agno: